 Applicants will be asked to provide as full costings as possible, covering all travel and associated costs of the trip, including subscriptions, activities, and associated expenses.
 They should also clarify what they expect to contribute financially themselves and/or raise from other sources, including the College’s academic-related funds.
 Directors of Studies will be asked to comment on the academic value and relevance of the travel.

-In addition to the General Travel Grants, there are some Special Travel Grants which are aimed a particular kinds of travel but considered through the same application process.
+Travel Grants are funded from a range of different funds, some of which support particular kinds of travel but are considered through the standard application process.
 If you are thinking of directing your application to one of these grants you simply indicate so on the form.
 You should discuss this with your Tutor before submitting your form.

-The following funds require only the standard application form, including a clear statement of the fund to which the student wishes to apply:
+The following funds require only the standard application form, including a clear indication of the fund to which the student wishes to apply:

 - The Borradaile Fund is available for zoology related travel with a preference to undergraduates.